-111. In addition to engineering and procurement, the construction phase of Shaft 2 also encountered serious problems.
+126. In addition to engineering and procurement, the construction phase of Shaft 2 also encountered serious problems.
 During the construction phase of building a shaft, the drilling of the shaft and the construction of the built elements in the shaft have to be done seamlessly and concurrently.
 But according to Bowley, there was no synchronization of mining and construction at the Oyu Tolgoi project.
-The shaft was inadequate for moving the necessary people and equipment for both mining and construction up and down, and there were conflicts between the mining personnel and the construction personnel over-use of the shaft.
-These problems caused additional delays and cost overruns.
+The shaft was inadequate for moving the necessary people and equipment for both mining and construction up and down, and there were conflicts between the mining personnel and the construction personnel over use of the shaft.
+These problems caused additional delays and cost overruns-a fact that was subsequently confirmed by the ICG.

-112. Bowley explained that Field, the General Manager-Underground at OT and General Manager of Project Execution at Rio Tinto until December 2018, identified the lack of synchronization of mining and construction for Shaft 2 as disastrous for the schedule and cost.
+127. Bowley explained that Field, the General Manager-Underground at OT and General Manager of Project Execution at Rio Tinto until December 2018, identified the lack of synchronization of mining and construction for Shaft 2 as disastrous for the schedule and cost.
 Field, who was in charge of the underground mining at OT, became so frustrated that he decided to try to meet his lateral development schedule without coordinating with construction-a frustration that resulted in part from construction being managed by Rio Tinto personnel from Australia who did not understand what was needed for the proper construction of Shaft 2.